veeso/termscp/README.md

 ## Upcoming Features 🧪

-Major termscp updates will now be seasonal, so expect 4 major updates during the year.
+Major termscp releases will now be seasonal, so expect 4 major updates during the year.

+Planned for *🏄 Summer update 🌴*:

-- **Keyring-rs on Linux 🔐**: Planned for the *summer update*, check for updates in [this issue](https://github.com/veeso/termscp/issues/2)
+- **Keyring-rs on Linux 🔐**: Check for updates in [this issue](https://github.com/veeso/termscp/issues/2)
-- **Samba Support 🎉**: This will require a long time to be implemented, since I'm thinking of implementing a Rust native samba library from scratch, since I don't want to add new C-bindings.
-It'll maybe included in the *summer update*.
+- **SMB Support 🎉**: This will require a long time to be implemented, since I'm currently working on a Rust native SMB library, since I don't want to add new C-bindings. ~~Fear the 🦚~~
+- **Open files with any application ☄️**: possibility to open files of any kind and with any application directly inside termscp.
+This will be achieved through this awesome crate [open-rs](https://github.com/Byron/open-rs).

+To be planned:

 - **Themes provider 🎨**: I'm still thinking about how I will implement this, but basically the idea is to have a configuration file where it will be possible to define the color schema for the entire application.
 I haven't planned this release yet
 - **Configuration profile for bookmarks 📚**: I would like to, but I still have to analyze it.
 - **AWS S3 support 🪣**: There is already a library for AWS S3, but this is really on bottom of my implementation list at the moment, due to interest and I don't really have a system where to test it.